thejustinwalsh/react-concurrent-store/README.md

 _Work In Progress_

 - [x] Update types and add support for stores without a reducer
-- [ ] Add tests for Suspense and useTransition with async stores or stores of promises (in-progress)
+- [ ] Add tests for ~Suspense and~ useTransition with async stores or stores of promises `(in-progress)`
 - [ ] Add docs site with interactive examples
 - [ ] Investigate SSR and streaming of promises and store values

 ## Why

 Managing async resources with `useSyncExternalStore` breaks concurrency when [mutating the store during a non-blocking Transition](https://react.dev/reference/react/useSyncExternalStore#caveats).
-The React team has acknowledge and announced a new [concurrent store API](https://react.dev/blog/2025/04/23/react-labs-view-transitions-activity-and-more#concurrent-stores) to resolve this issue.
+The React team has announced a new [concurrent store API](https://react.dev/blog/2025/04/23/react-labs-view-transitions-activity-and-more#concurrent-stores) to resolve this issue.

-This package is a ponyfill based on the [initial stubs](https://github.com/facebook/react/pull/33215) of the concurrent store API which uses existing react internals to implement a fully compatible API that allows for mutating during a non-blocking transition and does not de-opt to a synchronous update.
-In turn, this will not trigger the nearest suspense boundary in this case, and resolves the issue present in `useSyncExternalStore`.
+This package is a ponyfill based on the [initial stubs](https://github.com/facebook/react/pull/33215) of the concurrent store API as the `useStore` hook.
+The hook uses existing React internals to implement a fully compatible API that allows for mutating during a non-blocking transition and does not de-opt to a synchronous update, avoiding the issue present in `useSyncExternalStore`.

 **You can use this package today as a ponyfill without using an experimental version of React.**